-DO NOT WASH THEM.
+DO NOT MACHINE WASH THEM.
 LET THEM HAVE A BATH.

-If you are going for the extreme washed out look, abuse and reuse that washing machine to cleanse your denim.
-But if you want your denim to remain healthy and have a wholesome life, let it soak in the tub.
+If you are going for the extreme washed out look, distressed and reused look than a washing machine is perfect to cleanse your denim.
+But if you want your denim to remain healthy and have a wholesome life, let it soak in the tub for a short time.
 If you don’t have a bath, the sink is your second best option.
-1 – 2 hours with a few drops of detergent.
+20 minutes with a few drops of detergent.

 A tablespoon of corn starch, dissolved in a cup of hot water added to the soak will give the denim its stiff, original feel, if you want strong ankle cuffs or static folding lines.

 Run into the ocean wearing them, I have witnessed this and its denim amazing!
 Strong colour hold, natural fibre maintenance and distressed honeycomb effects.